What Are Egress Windows?

-Homeowners at that time used this style of basement for utility space, laundry and storage.
+Homeowners during that era used this kind of basement for utility space, laundry and storage.

-Depending on its age, your home may have preceded up-to-date egress window requirements.
-Or it may have windows with a shorter opening.
+Depending on its age, your home may have preceded today’s egress window requirements.
+Or it may have windows with a tinier opening.

-If you live in an older home, there’s a good likelihood it has short windows in the basement.
+If you live in an older home, there’s a good likelihood it has narrow windows in the basement.
 Also referred to as hopper windows, these above-ground windows open inward to circulate fresh air.